 The League did previously announce it was targeting a start date around the Victoria Day long weekend in May, but with a third wave of the COVID-19 pandemic still underway, the Commissioner explained that it’s more prudent to delay things slightly.

 Clanachan said in the latest statement: “We are committed to playing our 3rd season of CPL soccer in 2021.
 You can count on us delivering a creative and innovative solution for our Players, Partners and Supporters as we did with the Island Games in 2020.
 Clearly, the country is struggling through a third wave of the pandemic and we need to adjust accordingly.”

-So far, four CPL clubs – HFX Wanderers, FC Edmonton, Cavalry FC, and Pacific FC – have made some formal return to training in their home markets, having received approval from local governments and health authorities to do so safely.
+So far, five CPL clubs – HFX Wanderers, FC Edmonton, Cavalry FC, Pacific FC, and Valour FC – have made some formal return to training in their home markets, having received approval from local governments and health authorities to do so safely.
 Restrictions and safety protocols are different in each location, but all CPL teams are ensuring strict adherence.